 - Location and time that you observed an odor, or smoke, gases or particles, and any additional observations.

 - Description of the problem, and its effects on you.

 Every complaint is entered into our complaint log and investigated individually by a District inspector.
 If a violation is documented, enforcement action will be taken.
-The District responds quickly to all complaints, usually within 24 hours, but please note our normal inspector availability (see above).
+The District responds quickly to all complaints, usually within 24 hours, but please note our normal inspector availability (see below).

 Note: Your name and contact information are needed in order for an inspector to conduct a proper and effective complaint investigation.
 Therefore, anonymous complaints may be investigated if resources are available and registered complaints have been addressed.
 Registered complaints are kept confidential by the District (unless identities must be disclosed due to litigation).